ravsii/textra/README.md

 Gathering json tags to feed it some other service is probably the most common usecase of this.

-_Initially I built it for another private project, but decided to try open-source it, since it could be useful in some use-cases_
+_Initially I built it for another private project, but decided to try to open-source it, since it could be useful in some use-cases_

 ## Badges